nojronatron/nojronatron.github.io/continuing-education/ms-ignite-2022-notes.md

 - Yaml used to configure deployment.
 - Catalogs are created and made available to devs as deployment targets.

+## SQL and Data in Azure

+Anna Hoffman, MSFT Sr. Product Manager

+Sunetra Virdi, 'self' Sr. Product Manager

+Bob Ward, MSFT Principal Architect

+SQL Server 2022 is RC:

+- Enabled to connect with Azure.
+- Analytics over on-prem operation data.
+- MS Purview: Visibility over data estate.

+Performance Enhancements:

+- Sped up analytic queries.
+- Optimized plan forcing.
+- dbcompat 140+ memory grant feedback.
+- dbcompat 160: Parameter sensitive plan optimization, cadinality estimation feedback, degree of parallelism feedback (without recompile).
+- Some features require query storage to be enabled to take effect.

+Synapse:

+- Is like an umbrella UI that allows browsing schemas, data owners, and other SQL Server and Table metadata.
+- Data can be synced-in to Synapse SQL Tables and Dedicated Pools, allowing T-SQL querying of the data for basic or complex reporting on the data!

 ## Footer

 Return to [conted-index.md](./conted-index.html)